Incontinence 101: Here’s what you should know

 Some medicines also cause you to produce more urine, such as diuretics to treat high blood pressure.

 While some products can help you discreetly deal with incontinence, here is how to start managing your incontinence symptoms:

 Talk to your doctor!

-This is the first step towards fully understanding how incontinence affects you, and how to navigate through daily life with this condition.
+Talking to your doctor is the first step towards fully understanding how incontinence affects you, and how to navigate through daily life with this condition.

-Monitor and limit excessive fluid intake.
+Monitor and limit excessive fluid intake

 Working on personal health and fitness goals can also do wonders for easing incidents tied to incontinence.
 By working toward a healthy weight and BMI, the muscles of the pelvic floor will see less stress being put on the liver.

-Talk to a professional about physical therapy and how doing exercises at home can help build up pelvic floor strength.
+Talk to a professional about physical therapy and how doing exercises at home can help build pelvic floor strength.

 These products are paired with regular underwear for moderate, on-the-go protection.
 Pads, liners, and beltless incontinence products are often used for light leakage and minimum absorbency.